silver-ag/visions/README.md

 ## AffineTransform

-Fully voltage-controllable affine transform on 2d vectors.
+The AffineTransform module is a fully voltage-controllable affine transform on 2d vectors.
 Applies operations in the order they appear on the panel: translate, scale, skew, rotate.

 | Input | Expected Range | Description |
 |-------|----------------|-------------|